Skip to main content

 Book a trailer test

-You can book a trailer test online.
+You can book a trailer test online at:

-• Information on how to Book MOT/vehicle test online
+• Book MOT/vehicle test online

 Trailer identification

-If you own a trailer that is under type approval in the UK (see below) it must be fitted with UK trailer identification (ID) number before entering service.
-The trailer maker or ‘final supplier’ needs to get a Consent to Supply authorisation, which includes a trailer ID number, from Driver & Vehicle Standards Agency (DVSA) before selling these trailers.
+The trailer maker or ‘final supplier’ needs to get a Consent to Supply authorisation, which includes a trailer Consent ID number (C Number), from Driver & Vehicle Standards Agency (DVSA) before selling these trailers.

 The UK trailer ID scheme was introduced as a practical means of controlling entry into service rules.
 DVSA are responsible for administering the trailer ID scheme in the UK.